JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 - The initial

-contains:{ 'apple' => 'red', 'banana' => 'yellow', 'grape' => 'purple', 'kiwi' => 'green' }
+Mapcontains:{ 'apple' => 'red', 'banana' => 'yellow', 'grape' => 'purple', 'kiwi' => 'green' } fruitColors.set('blueberry', 'blue')adds a new key-value pair.fruitColors.set('apple', 'green')updates the existing key'apple'to'green'.fruitColors.delete('banana')removes the'banana'key from theMap.

-The final Map
+The final Map looks like this:

 { 'apple' => 'green', 'grape' => 'purple', 'kiwi' => 'green', 'blueberry' => 'blue' }

-still exists and its value was never modified, fruitColors.get('kiwi')
+Since the key 'kiwi' still exists and its value was never modified, fruitColors.get('kiwi') will return ‘green’.

 Why are the other options incorrect?